FIREWORKS ORDINANCE #15-2015

 (a) Consumer Fireworks.

-No person shall ignite, discharge or use consumer fireworks in the Village; except this prohibition shall not preclude a person from igniting, discharging or using consumer fireworks within the Village of Barryton on the day preceding, the day of, or the day after a national holiday, consistent with the Act.
-Low Impact Fireworks may be used on any day during the hours of NOON until 11:00 PM.
+No person shall ignite, discharge or use consumer fireworks in the Village; except this prohibition shall not preclude a person from igniting, discharging or using consumer fireworks within the Village of Barryton on the following days, consistent with the Act.
+Low Impact Fireworks may be used on allowed days after 11AM

 (b) Firework Safety.